llord1/llord1.github.io/LegalSurvey.md

 5) Please indicate your area(s) of practice; please check all that apply.

+Administrative Law

-Alternative dispute resolution (ADR)
+Alternative Dispute Resolution (ADR)

-Banking and Finance law
+Banking and Finance Law

-Citizenship by investment
+Citizenship by Investment

-Commercial law
+Commercial Law

-Constitutional law
+Constitutional Law

-Construction law
+Construction Law

-Contract law
+Contract Law

-Corporate law
+Corporate Law (including Corporate Finance and Insolvency Law)

-Criminal law
+Criminal Law

-Employment law
+Employment Law

-Environmental law
+Environmental Law

-Equity and trusts
+Equity and Trusts/ Equitable Remedies

-EU law*
+EU Law

-Family law
+Family Law

-Human rights law
+Human Rights Law/ Commonwealth Caribbean Human Rights Law

+Industrial Relations/Trade Unions

-Insurance law
+Insurance Law

-Intellectual property (IP) law
+Intellectual Property (IP) Law

-Land law
+Land Law

 Litigation

-Media law
+Media Law

-Private client law
+Private Client Law

-Property law

-Public law
+Property Law/ Law of Real Property

+Public/ International Law

-Shipping law
+Shipping Law

-Sports law
+Sports Law

-Tax law
+Tax/ Revenue Law

+Teaching Law (including Law & Legal Systems, Jurisprudence, International Mooting, etc.)

-Tort law
+Tort Law

+Other

 An additional means of narrowing down the underlying multilinguistic tendencies in this field involves inquiring into the specialization areas of lawyers.
 This focus will highlight which practices may be associated with a need to speak multiple languages; more specifically, which law topics are likely to require an understanding of the Saint Lucian Kwéyòl language.
 Saint Lucia is a sovereign island nation in the Commonwealth of Nations but, because Saint Lucia was both a French and English colony before it gained independence on the 22nd of February, 1979, the legal system has been a mix of civil and English common law {% cite specialitysmith_2020 %}.
+Options for this list were developed from course offerings at Caribbean law schools {% cite uwi2020 %}.

 6) Please indicate the option(s) that best describes your current working environment; please check all that apply.